joacorapela/gcnuBridging2023/lectures/probability/syllabus.md

 ---

-Lecture 5: Functions of random variables (Start and Woods, 1994)
+Section 5: Functions of random variables (Start and Woods, 1994)
 ===============================================================

 3.1 Introduction